jrief/cmsplugin-text-wrapper/README.rst

 If ``render_template`` is missing, the content of this text plugin is rendered in the same way, as the default text plugin renders its content.

-``extra_context`` is a directory containing any kind of data.
-The rendering context is populated with this extra context.
+``extra_context`` is an optional directory containing any kind of data.
+The context used to render the template is populated with this extra context.

 This plugin does not change the admin interface, except for a pull down box on top of the text editor.
-Using the default value is perfectly legal, in this case the text wrapper plugin behaves exactly as the default text plugin.
+Using the default value is perfectly legal, in this case the text wrapper plugin behaves exactly as the default text plugin as shipped with **django-cms**.

 The 960 pixel grid system